ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-1.md

 * `netdev`: library which abstracts network devices
 * `netdev-provider`: OS- and hardware-specific interface to network devices

-We will explain these concepts and data structures.
+We explain these concepts and data structures in following sections.

 ## 2. Key Data Structures